 D-Day tour features interaction with re-enactors in Normandy and access to D-Day celebrations.

-Day 1: Upon arrival in Munich, you are greeted at the airport and brought to our hotel.
+Day 1: Upon arrival in Munich, passengers are greeted at the airport and brought to our hotel.
 There is an introduction to the tour and a chance to get acquainted over a welcome drink.

-Day 4: We leave Munich for the Czech Republic on the fourth day, stopping in Pilsen for lunch, birthplace of the pilsner brewing process.
-We travel on to the small town Terezin.
-Originally a Habsburg garrison, the stronghold became first a Gestapo headquarters and then an overcrowded concentration camp.
+Day 4: We leave Munich for the Czech Republic, stopping in Pilsen, birthplace of the pilsner brewing process, before finding the small town of Terezin.
+Originally a Habsburg garrison, the stronghold became first a Gestapo headquarters and then a concentration camp.
 Although inmates suffered tremendously in Theresienstadt, Hitler convinced the Red Cross that it was actually a thriving, autonomous Jewish community.
-We conclude the day in Prague.Day 5: The fifth day of the tour begins with a walking tour of Prague famous Jewish quarter, its historical synagogues and town square.
-After lunch, we pass over Charles Bridge on our way to Prague’s stunning medieval castle district, taking in the palace, the St. Vitus Cathedral, and the Golden Lane.
+We spend the night in Prague.